Skip to main content

 • Hip

 The type of roof you have installed makes all the difference in how it protects your home, what the final look will be, and how long it will last.
-It's essential to understand the different roof types and what you can expect from each of them before and after installation.
-Though some homeowners care more about curb appeal, others prefer a roof that'll hold firm for a lifetime.
-Your personal preference will influence your final decision.
+By understanding the different roof types and what you can expect from each of them before and after installation, you can make a better-informed decision.

 Over the past 20 years, metal roofing has become one of the most sought-after roof types in the industry.
-Metal roofing was popular in the early 1900’s and then re-emerged later on.
+Metal roofing was popular in the early 1900s and then re-emerged later on.
 You won't find many houses with metal roofs in your average neighborhood, though.
 Why is this?
-Well, the upfront costs of metal play a considerable part.

-Clay or Concrete Roofing
+Clay or Concrete Roofing: Durability and Aesthetics

 If you've ever seen a Spanish villa-style home, the first thing you likely noticed was the clay roofing.
 Clay roof tiles have a signature aesthetic that is thicker than most other roofing options.
 Because of this, they are durable and easy to maintain.

 Wood roofing is an excellent choice for homeowners looking for a rustic, cozy, traditional selection for their homes.
 They come in two styles – machine-cut wood shingles or hand-split wood shakes.
 They mostly come from 200 to 300-year-old conifer trees.
-While wooden roofs can be an energy-efficient and aesthetically-pleasing option for some, they have declined in popularity over the years due to fire hazards.

 Asphalt shingles come in numerous styles and colors and can be a wonderful addition to many homes.
-These shingles consist of a base mat on the bottom, a layer of waterproof asphalt in-between, and ceramic granules to top it off.
+These shingles consist of a base mat on the bottom, a layer of waterproof asphalt, and ceramic granules to top it off.
 The granules provide these shingles with many different color options that you can choose from to fit the look you want for your home.

 New call-to-action

 Three-Tab Shingles: Three-tab shingles are the most basic form of shingles, and they get their name from how they are shaped and installed.
 They are made of a single layer of asphalt that's cut into strips.
 They are also the lightest shingle type, making them much more affordable than architectural and designer shingles.
-The average cost for three-tab shingles on a 2,000-square-foot home is about $7,300-$10,600.

 Architectural Shingles: Also known as laminate or dimensional shingles, this is the most popular type of asphalt shingle roof.
 During the manufacturing process, the base mats are given two or more layers to create a multi-dimensional appearance on your roof.
 Because of these extra layers and weight added, architectural shingles are exceptionally durable.
-On a 2,000-square-foot home, the regular grade costs are in the average range of $11,200-$17,100.

 Upgraded Architectural Shingles: Side by side with its comparable alternate, the 'basic' architectural shingle, there isn't any comparison.
 This shingle is much heavier and thicker, creating more definition and giving your roof more "wow" and curb appeal.
-The average cost of upgraded architectural shingles is $13,100 to $19,000.

 Designer Shingles: Last but not least is designer shingle roofs.
-Designer shingles are also considered a luxury and are the highest quality type of asphalt shingles on the market.
-Designer shingles on a 2,000-square-foot home cost in the average range of $18,500-$22,000.
+Designer shingles are also considered luxury shingles.
+They're the highest quality of asphalt shingles types on the market.
+They're also the heaviest and provide one-of-a-kind curb appeal.

-Standing Seam
+Standing Seam Metal Roofing

 Copper: Copper is one of the lifetime metal roof options.
 Being one of the rarest types of metal used for roofing, combined with its non-corrosive or rust-free qualities, makes copper one of the most expensive metal materials used.
 On average, copper tiles can cost between $35,700-$67,500 for a 1,700-square-foot roof.